-While the most common optiles specified in Section 3.5.2.2 include support for the -omp option, some optiles in tools/build_options do not include support for multi-threaded executable builds.
-Before using one of the less common optiles, check whether OMPFLAG is defined.
+While the most common optfiles specified in Section 3.5.2.2 include support for the -omp option, some optfiles in tools/build\options do not include support for multi-threaded executable builds.
+Before using one of the less common optfiles, check whether OMPFLAG is defined.